Free Consultation

 • Viral infections

 The severity of the brain damage will affect the outcome of a court settlement.
-Medical costs as well as pain and suffering will be taken into account for the sake of the settlement.
-Survivors of a traumatic brain injury may require lifelong adjustments to accommodate for the physical, psychological, and social handicaps caused by the brain damage.
+Medical costs, as well as pain and suffering, will be considered for the sake of the settlement.

 Demand Letters